mattldawson/dts/docs/admin/deployment.md

 From within a clone of the [DTS git repo](https://github.com/kbase/dit), make sure the repo is up to date by typing `git pull` in the `main` branch.

-Then, sitting in the top-level source directory of your `dts` folder, execute the `deploy-to-spin.sh` script in the directory containing this `README.md` file, passing as arguments
+Then, sitting in the top-level `dts` source folder of your `dts`, execute the `deploy-to-spin.sh` script, passing as arguments

 1. the name of a tag to identify the new Docker image
 2. the name of the NERSC user whose permissions are used for CFS